Do you offer any free tips for dog parents?

-For more information on our Doggy Dress Code, please view our class policies and guidelines.
+For more information on our Doggy Dress Code, please view our training policies and guidelines.

 Please note that a couple of our classes include an orientation just for humans.
-Read the class description carefully to find out if “orientation” is listed for the type of class you’re taking.
+Read the class description carefully to find out if “orientation” is listed for the type of class you’re signed up for.

 My dog is well trained and minds her manners.
 Why would I want to take her to any classes or workshops?

 Because learning is a lifelong process for everyone — both people and dogs!
 Well-trained dogs benefit greatly from the mental stimulation of new training.
-Plus, training your dog is a fun way to strengthen your bond through collaborative understanding, and it challenges you both to try some new tricks by taking your abilities to the next level.
-Plus, it just makes for fun togetherness-time for you and your dog!
+Training your dog is a fun way to strengthen your bond through collaborative understanding, and it challenges you both to try some new tricks by taking your abilities to the next level.
+Plus, it just makes for enjoyable togetherness-time for you and your dog!